marcpaga/esox/README.md

 ```
 Again, please check `static/kmer_performance.txt` to decide what threshold to use per 5-mer based on the FP rate and your 8-oxo-dG expected abundance.
 In our work we used a threshold of 0.95 for most 5-mers.
 5-mers not in the training dataset will have 0 fp and 0 fn.

-### Model training
+## Model training

 We provide scripts to process the oligo data from fast5 and fastq files into an adequate input format for model training.
 We also provide a script to train a model using the processed data with the used configuration in our research.

-#### Data
+### Data

-In this repository we provide demo files to test the scripts.
+In this repository we provide demo files to test the scripts (check `demo/dev`).
 The oligo dataset can be found in the ENA repository under the accession number [PRJEB46810](https://www.ebi.ac.uk/ena/browser/view/PRJEB76712).

-#### Mapping oligo repeats
+### Mapping oligo repeats

 Here we check which oligos compose the repeats in each read and try to determine the random bases.
+The output will be a table with the read id, the oligos that have been identified, and the random bases based on the basecalling and their quality scores.

 ```
 python scripts/dev/map_oligo_repeats.py \